biocore-ntnu/epic/preprint.md

 epic is a software package for finding medium to diffusely enriched domains in chip-seq data.
-It is a fast, parallel and memory-efficient implementation of the SICER algorithm (1).
+It is a fast, parallel and memory-efficient implementation of the SICER algorithm with some new features (1).
 By running epic on a set of data ("ChIP") files and a set of control ("Input") files, epic is able to quickly identify differentially enriched regions.

 epic is an improvement over the original SICER by being faster, more memory efficient, multicore, and being significantly much easier to install and use.